 Chemical Formula: NaNH2

 Sodium azide, sometimes known as sodium amide, is one of the strongest known bases in the world.
-It’s an important, commercially available chemical compound which is generally used in organic synthesis.
-NaNH2 conducts electricity (in a fused state) since its electrical conductance properties are almost similar to that of sodium hydroxide.
+It’s an important, commercially available chemical compound that is generally used in organic synthesis.

 While pure sodium hydroxide is usually white, most of the commercially available NaNH2 is grey in color due to the presence of impurities in the form of metallic iron.
 Typically, sodium amide is prepared by reacting ammonia gas with sodium.